How to get a refund on your energy (if you’re in credit)

 In 2014, Energy UK (the body that represents the energy industry) announced the launch of the My Energy Credit campaign.
 This aimed to reunite customers with cash that is owed to them by their former energy company.
 It was estimated, at the time, that up to 3 million households were owed an average of £50 by their former energy supplier.

-The campaign aimed to make people aware of the fact that they might be owed money, but also provided a website, Facebook page and helpline.
+The campaign aimed to make people aware of the fact that they might be owed money.
 The helpline is now defunct, but you can still request your credit by contacting your energy company directly.
 You will need to have your old address and a proof of identity to hand when you call.